• Skip to main content

 For women who have menstrual migraines, one way the attacks can be prevented is by taking medications before menstruation begins up until a few days after the period has ended.
 Medications used to treat migraines include triptans, gepants, and ditans, which belong to a class of drugs whose mechanism of action is to quiet down overactive pain nerves.

-Doctors may also prescribe antidepressants, antiseizures, or beta blockers, to treat episodic migraines.
+Primary care providers may also prescribe antidepressants, antiseizure’s, or beta blockers, to treat episodic migraines.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), when taken at the onset of a migraine attack, can also help with managing the symptoms.
 The earlier you take your medication/s, the better they work.

 Migraine Treatment in Wellington, FL

-Here at Advanced Medical Clinic, board-certified internal medicine physician Dr. Ishan Gunawardene, along with the rest of our team, is dedicated to bringing one goal to fruition: keeping our patients healthy.
+Here at Advanced Medical Clinic, board-certified internal medicine provider, Dr. Ishan Gunawardene, along with the rest of our team, is dedicated to bringing one goal to fruition: keeping our patients healthy.
 Dr. Gunawardene can work closely with your neurologist or any other specialist contributing to your care to help you take full control of your migraine, so you can enjoy your life again.

 Book your visit with Dr. Gunawardene today.
 Contact our staff at (561) 434-1935, or use our convenient online request form.

-Filed Under: Migraines Tagged With: Chronic Pain, headache treatment in Wellington FL, headache treatment near me, headaches, Migraine Treatment in Wellington FL, migraine treatment near me, migraines, primary care physician near me
+Filed Under: Migraines Tagged With: Chronic Pain, headache treatment in Wellington FL, headache treatment near me, headaches, Migraine Treatment in Wellington FL, migraine treatment near me, migraines, primary care provider Near Me

 December 24, 2021

 The Centers for Disease Control and Prevention (CDC) reports that chronic pain afflicts roughly 50 million adults in the United States.
-If you’re a statistic, one of your best bets to keep chronic pain from wreaking havoc on your mental health and interfering with your overall quality of life is to work with your family medicine doctor.
+If you’re a statistic, one of your best bets to keep chronic pain from wreaking havoc on your mental health and interfering with your overall quality of life is to work with your family medicine provider.

 Devising a Care Plan for Your Chronic Pain